-I was the lead designer on a redesign of Outlook for iOS, Microsoft's flagship mobile app.
-The goal was a design that could reinforce the Outlook brand and be instantly recognisable on a device, while also feeling cohesive and familiar within iOS.
-In the navbar we introduced bolder typography and a more tangible Focused/Other switch, aligning closer to iOS 11, while introducing the avatar which coupled account indication with the affordance to the left-nav.
-This new navbar design spanned across the three hubs of the app—Mail, Search and Calendar.
+I led a redesign of Outlook for iOS, Microsoft's flagship mobile app.
+The goal was a design that could reinforce the Outlook brand and be instantly recognizable on a device, while also feeling cohesive and familiar on iOS.
+We updated the Navbar to introduce bolder typography, a more tangible Focused/Other switch, the synonymous blue brand colour of Outlook, and an avatar which doubled as an affordance to the left-nav while also displaying account selection.
+This new navbar design extended across the three hubs of the app—Mail, Search, and Calendar.

-As part of the larger redesign, we also updated the styling of our TXP cards (that represent events and services) to make them more explicit in the message list, and introduced avatars in message item to create a more modern and personal conversation experience.
-We also worked tirelessly to design an experience that scaled to iPad, all forms of landscape, and all the different languages supported within Outlook Mobile.
+As part of the redesign we also updated the styling of the mail item.
+We introduced avatars that made for a modern and personal conversation experience, and updated the styling of the TXP cards (that represent inline events and services) to make them more explicit in the message list.
+We worked tirelessly to design an experience that scaled to iPad, all forms of landscape, and the many different languages supported within Outlook Mobile.

-I also worked closely with our marketing and art teams to create visuals for the announcement of the Redesign.
-Typically handled by an outside team, the feature crew saw this as an opportunity to take back these responsibilities in order to push something more highly refined and polished.
-These assets were used in the PR kit and on social media.
+I also worked closely with our marketing and art teams to create visuals for the announcement of the redesign.
+Typically handled by a third-party, the feature crew saw this as an opportunity to take back these responsibilities in order to push something more highly refined and polished.
+These assets were used for the press announcement and on social media.

 Through research, we found that people who customised their swipe action used the feature more often, and in turn, triaged their mailboxes more effectively.
 The problem was that usage was being affected by a combination of a default action—Schedule—that wasn’t being used, and a customisation option that was hidden deep in the settings panel.